marcopennekamp/lore/specification/structs-traits-shapes.md

   // use entity.position and entity.shape to render the entity...
 }

-// The `implements` is not strictly necessary, but provides additional compile-time safety should either
+// The `extends` is not strictly necessary, but provides additional compile-time safety should either
-// +Position/+Shape or the corresponding properties change unexpectedly. struct Hero implements +Position, +Shape {
+// +Position/+Shape or the corresponding properties change unexpectedly. struct Hero extends +Position, +Shape {
   position: Position  // Note that position does not need to be open since structs can't have subtypes.
   shape: Shape
 }